seblu/installsystems/doc/is.1.rst

         The scripts with logical steps of the install are in this directory.

     lib/
-        Python modules which are embeded in image.
+        Python modules needed to build and/or to install the image

     payload/
         This directory embeds one or more payloads (typically rootfs) for the image.